ProPython007/OOPS_P1/README.md

 # OOPS_P1
-OOPS Project 1 Tetris game
+OOPS Project 1 Tetris game \n
 gg_v6.py is the latest file as of now!